SteeleDesmond/auction-house/README.md

 Steele Desmond

-Savanna Middaugh

-Gavin McGuire

 ## Contributions

-We used the issue board in gitlab throughout this project to delegate work for the assignment.

-### Steele Desmond

 - Initial setup of the gitlab repository with structured branches and git best practices
 - Setting up and maintaining the issue board for issue tracking, work delegation, and milestone tracking